Aadarsh-Mohapatra/Info-Retrieve-AI/README.md

 ## Collaborators

-- The main collaborators behind the project are -
+- The author and co-author :

-Aadarsh Mohapatra - www.github.com/Aadarsh-Mohapatra
+  - Aadarsh Mohapatra - www.github.com/Aadarsh-Mohapatra

-Aayush Oberoi - www.github.com/aayushoberoi
+  - Aayush Oberoi - www.github.com/aayushoberoi

-Using their combined knowledge of Web Scraping, Modeling, knowledge of various performance metrics and fine tuning LLM models, they have completed this entire project within a span of 3 months.
+Using their combined expertise and knowledge in web-scraping, modeling, knowledge of various performance metrics and fine tuning LLM models, they have completed this entire project within a span of 3 months.
 Given above are their GitHub profile links that can be accessed to see and run the project and have a chatbot ready to serve your purpose.